 Newborn Stage

-Infancy is the most difficult stage with a high mortality rate because a kitten cannot regulate its body heat for the first 7 days (they are hairless).
+Infancy is the most difficult stage, with a high mortality rate, because kittens cannot regulate their body heat for the first 7 days (they are hairless).
 Furthermore, its growth is dependent on milk.

-Kittens are the most vulnerable in this stage, as a mother can eat her children when she is frightened, or she panics after giving birth.
+Kittens are most vulnerable at this stage, as a mother can eat her kittens if she is frightened or panics after giving birth.

 This is because, at this point in their lives, they cannot see or hear.
 Luckily, they will usually develop these senses in the next few weeks.
 Kittens usually begin to open their eyes at around 7 days.
 Their ears will usually open at around day 12.